Gary W. Cole, MD, FAAD

 How are sclerotherapy injections administered?

 There are now two FDA-approved sclerosants available, sodium tetradecyl sulfate (a detergent) and polidocanol (Asclera).
 For small veins, hypertonic saline is occasionally used.
 Depending on the size of the vein to be treated, the sclerosant may be administered as foam.
-The vessel to be treated is inserted with a needle of the appropriate caliber and the chemical is injected.
+A needle of the appropriate caliber is inserted into the vessel to be treated, and the chemical is injected.

 What is the recovery time for sclerotherapy?